connietran-dev/mongo-workout/README.md

 * I commented out some of the seeds in `seed.js` to create fewer records.
 This helps reduce noise in order to see actual records created from the app.

+* I have renamed my master branch to `main` in support of a more inclusive term and in opposition of racially insensitive programming terminology.
+I had help changing mine with thanks to [Scott Hanselman](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).
+You can read more on GitHub's changes [here](https://gizmodo.com/github-to-remove-master-and-slave-coding-terms-widely-s-1844041329).

 ## Insights